Built for Australian support workers

 No, and that’s intentional.
 Notara creates a structured draft for you to read through, personalise, and approve.
 You are always the professional responsible for your documentation — Notara removes the blank-page problem and saves you significant time, but you decide what gets submitted.

 Yes.
-All data is stored on Australian servers.
-Notara is designed with NDIS privacy obligations in mind, and no participant data is ever used to train AI models.
+All data is stored in Australian data centres in Sydney (AWS ap-southeast-2) — never offshore.
+Data is encrypted in transit and at rest, Notara is designed around the Privacy Act 1988 and the Australian Privacy Principles, and no participant data is ever used to train AI models.
 Your participants’ information stays where it belongs — with you.

 Yes.
 Many new support workers use Notara to understand what a well-structured NDIS document looks like.
 When you see how Notara organises the information you describe, you start to understand the structure yourself — which makes you more confident in your documentation over time.